hammadojh/hci_course/README.md

 Details are in the following document [here](./project.md)

 ## Assignments
-Coming soon ..
+Coming soon 🔜 ..

 ## Lecture Slides
-Lecture slides for each week will be available in the `slides/` directory.
-These slides cover the key concepts discussed in class and are essential for your study and review.

-## Papers
-Key research papers and reading materials that are part of the course are stored in the `papers/` directory.
-These readings will deepen your understanding of the course topics and are often discussed in class.
+We will be mainly following the slides of the course textbook.
+The slides can be found in the [companion website](https://www.id-book.com/) of the textbook.
+Modified lecture slides will be available in the `/slides` directory

 ## How to Use This Repository
 - **Clone the Repository**: Use `git clone [repository link]` to download the repository to your local machine.